repetren/moto_instrument_cluster/README.md

 Digital motorcycle dashboard for Raspberry Pi 5 with a Qt UI, CAN-bus integration, and real-time 3D graphics.

+This project is a personal initiative to explore embedded UI design, CAN integration, and real-time data processing for motorcycles.

 Fully tested and integrated with a [CAN control panel](https://github.com/repetren/stm32_hmi_control_pannel) that uses physical inputs to generate interactive actions on the dashboard.

 ![Image](https://github.com/user-attachments/assets/33ac92e3-4b31-4eb6-914c-c40214babb54)